ShashankSinha98/MachineLearning/README.md

 # MachineLearning
-My machine learning code and mini projects.
+These are a collection of machine learning code and mini projects which I'm learning through an online course.

-- Apple